Pennsylvania coat of arms at Gettysburg National Military Park; photo © Shane Henderson on Flickr (used by permission).

-Pennsylvania's coat of arms is not used in the official capacity of the state seal, but it's a familiar symbol of the commonwealth of Pennsylvania and appears on countless documents and publications.
-The coat of arms also forms the design on Pennsylvania's state flag, and includes the state motto: "Virtue, Liberty, and Independence."
+Pennsylvania's coat of arms is not used in the official capacity of the state seal, but it's a familiar symbol of the Commonwealth of Pennsylvania and appears on countless documents and publications.
+The coat of arms is also displayed on Pennsylvania's state flag.
+All State Coats of Arms

 Provincial Pennsylvania's coat of arms was that of the Penn family.
 The coat of arms first appeared in an official capacity on paper money issued in 1777.
 This first Pennsylvania coat of arms was nearly identical to the state seal (minus the inscription).